collapsed-stacks/startups/questions/11264/can-i-be-on-payroll-by-several-limited-companies-being-a-director.md

 - tagged: `taxes`, `united-kingdom`, `salary`, `ltd`
 - score: 0

-<p>Can you be registered on payroll with several Limited companies while being director of all of them?</p>
+Can you be registered on payroll with several Limited companies while being director of all of them?

-<p>So each company generates for the same person a monthly payroll.</p>
+So each company generates for the same person a monthly payroll.

-<p>Is that perfectly fine, or there are some restrictions?</p>
+Is that perfectly fine, or there are some restrictions?

 ## Answer 11266